stellar-deprecated/docs/learn/integration-guides/anchor.md

 callBuilder.stream({onmessage: handlePaymentResponse});
 ```
-For every payment received by the hot wallet, you must:
+For every payment received by the base account, you must:

 - check the memo field to determine which user sent the deposit.
 - record the cursor in the StellarCursor table so you can resume payment processing where you left off,